-\section{Optimality Analysis.}
+\section{Optimality analysis}

-In this section we prove that our policy is optimal on the fluid and diffusion scales, provided that the threshold is chosen suitably.
-In Section \ref{sub: static fluid limit} we obtain a fluid model of the system, based on a differential equation arising from a fluid limit.
-This fluid model is used in Section~\ref{sub: fluid-optimal threshold} to prove that there exist thresholds such that the solutions to the differential equation converge over time to the even distribution of the load $q^*$.
-In particular, we prove that $\ell = \flambda$ has this property for all $\lambda \geq 0$, and that it is the unique threshold with this property unless $\lambda \in \N$; in the latter special case, $\ell = \lambda - 1$ is also fluid-optimal.
-In Section~\ref{sub: diffusion optimality} we establish that $\ell = \flambda$ is optimal on the diffusion scale for all $\lambda \geq 0$.
+In Section \ref{ch2-sub: static fluid limit} we obtain a fluid model for the threshold-based load balancing policy, based on a system of differential equations.
+In Section \ref{ch2-sub: fluid-optimal threshold} we use the fluid model to prove that there exist thresholds such that the solutions of the differential equations converge over time to the balanced occupancy state $q^*$.
+In particular, we prove that $\ell = \flambda$ has this property for all $\lambda > 0$, and is the unique threshold with this property unless $\lambda \in \N$; in the latter case $\ell = \lambda - 1$ is also fluid-optimal.
+In Section \ref{ch2-sub: diffusion optimality} we prove that $\ell = \flambda$ is diffusion-optimal for all $\lambda > 0$.

-\subsection{Fluid Limit.}
+\subsection{Fluid limit}